ninjamode/ninjamode.github.io/content/research/KARVIMIO/index.md

 ---

-Some information on the KARVIMIO project
+Some information on the KARVIMIO project.